Donald Duck's Playground

-Donald Duck's Playground is a 1984 Sierra educational game.
+Donald Duck's Playground is an educational video game published by Sierra On-Line in 1984.
 The player takes the role of Donald Duck, whose job is to earn money so that he can buy playground items for his nephews.
-To do this, Donald can get himself a job in any of four different work places.
-Each job shift lasts from one to eight minutes, as the player wants, in which time Donald has to earn as much as he can.
+To do this, Donald can get himself a job in any of four different workplaces.
+Each job shift lasts from one to eight minutes, as the player chooses, during which time Donald must earn as much as possible.

 Donald Duck's Playground was originally written for the Commodore 64 and subsequently ported to Sierra's AGI interpreter for the Apple II, PC compatibles, Amiga, and Atari ST. A version for the TRS-80 Color Computer followed as well.

+Gameplay

 The jobs

 Donald has a different task at each job.
-He earns a set amount for each part of his job; on the Intermediate level, these wages are doubled; on the Advanced level, these wages are tripled.
+He earns a set amount for each part of his job; on the Intermediate level, these wages are doubled, and on the Advanced level, they are tripled.